Wu Zhaoyi: As Later Shu official

 Several years later, Wu retired with the honorific title Taizi Taishi (太子太師).
 It was said that Wu was an ardent book collector and favored the study of old Confucian classic texts.
-He had the official Zhang Dezhao (張德釗) copy the classics and carve them on stone tablets to be displayed at Chengdu, in the example of Tang Dynasty's display of such classics at its capital Chang'an.
+He had the official Zhang Dezhao (張德釗) copy the classics and carve them on stone tablets to be displayed at Chengdu, in the example of the Tang dynasty's display of such classics at its capital Chang'an.
 Further, it was said that the Shu region had lacked schools ever since Tang fell.
 Wu expended his private wealth to build schools and dormitories, and also persuaded Meng to have the Four Books and Five Classics reprinted.
 He also had his followers Gou Wenzheng (句文正) and Sun Jiangji (孫絳吉) reprint a number of poetic texts that he considered worthy of publication (including the Wen Xuan, the Chuxueji (初學記), and the Baishi Liutie (白氏六帖)).
 Wu himself authored three volumes of commentaries on the sounds of the characters used in the Erya.

 It is not known when Wu died, although presumably it was before the fall of Later Shu in 965.
-After Later Shu's fall, Wu's son Wu Shousu (毋守素) became an official of Song Dynasty (which had conquered Later Shu), and the books that Wu had published were spread throughout the land by Wu Shousu's efforts.
+After Later Shu's fall, Wu's son Wu Shousu (毋守素) became an official of the Song dynasty (which had conquered Later Shu), and the books that Wu had published were spread throughout the land by Wu Shousu's efforts.